 Maboneng – the heart of culture, business and lifestyle

-When you visit Johannesburg a stop in downtown on the far east side of the city is a must.
+When you plan on visiting Johannesburg a stop in downtown – on the far east side of the city – is a must.
 Here you will find a bustling, interesting suburb called Maboneng.
 This suburb is an area that is still developing; however it has transformed from a no-go area into a hip, vibrant urban community.
 Just ten years ago, the east side of Joburg was crime-ridden and seedy.
-Nowadays, you walk through a trendy, well-maintained 24-hour security area.
+Nowadays, you walk through a trendy, well-maintained 24-hour security area with:

 - Collaborative work spaces and

 The buildings and walls of Maboneng are covered with murals and paintings.
 Thanks to a youngster, Jonathan Liebmann, Maboneng is a gallery of street art and sculptures.
 When he returned home to Joburg, he started to invest a lot of money, buying a lot of houses and bringing artists to the area.
 Although the area is developing, it is continuously an area of contrast; just as you pass a trendy street, you will find abandoned houses in the same area too.